Blanche Brenton Carey: Jubilee

 Blanche Brenton Carey celebrate her fiftieth year of service in 1935.
-The actual day of her jubilee was set aside as a day of prayer as requested by Blanche.
-The following day there was a less formal celebration with bus loads of children attending and Blanche Brenton Carey was given flower garlands by all the schools.
+The day of her jubilee was set aside as a day of prayer as she requested.
+The following day there was a less formal celebration with bus loads of children attending, and she was given flower garlands by all the schools.

 Last Days

 Blanche Brenton Carey continued to work into her nineties.
-She died in 1950, many of the young women who had known Blanche Brenton Carey since they were children looked after her as she was dying.
-Blanche Brenton Carey was buried in Karachi.
+She died in 1950; many of the young women who had known her since childhood looked after her as she was dying.
+She was buried in Karachi.

 Archive

 The Cadbury Research Library (University of Birmingham) holds the Church of England Zenana Missionary Society archive collections concerning Blanche Brenton Carey: her magazine articles, annual reports, application form and correspondence.

 Adam Matthew Digital holds the digital Church Missionary Society archive collections which includes the CEZMS periodical India's Women and China's Daughters where there are many articles written by Blanche Brenton Carey.